othree/jspc.vim/README.md

 JavaScript Parameter Complete
 =========================================

-JavaScript Parameter Complete(JSPC) is complete function for crypto alogrithm name and event name used by JavaScript Web API.
+JavaScript Parameter Complete(JSPC) is a complete function parameters.
+Such as event names, crypto algorithms, common locales.

+Some function use string as parameter.
+But have pre defined value.
+This complete function is specify for this kind of string value.
+Current JSPC only support JavaScript and several compile to JavaScript languages.
+Support function are from common lib and web standards.
+But JSPC is very easy to extend for other language.

 Why
 ---